 It is well worth seeing the interior of the cathedral on your 1 day in Dublin, as it boasts exquisite Gothic architectural details, and has gorgeous stained glass windows, one of which tells the life story of Saint Patrick in 39 images.
 There is also a collection of statues and historical artifacts around the altar.

-Even if you don’t go inside the church (but you really, really should!), you should definitely take some time on your one day in Dublin to admire the structure from the outside, and walk around the well-manicured grounds.
+Even if you don’t go inside the church (but you really, really should!), you should definitely take some time to admire the structure from the outside, and walk around the well-manicured grounds.

 Christ Church Cathedral

 A short walk away from St. Patrick’s is yet another cathedral – the Christ Church Cathedral.
-Yes, you should definitely visit both on your one day in Dublin, as both are equally impressive!
+Yes, you should definitely visit both even when trying to see Dublin in one day, as both are equally impressive!

 While smaller than St. Patrick’s, the Christ Church Cathedral is actually a century older.
 Founded in 1028 by the Vikings, the church is the oldest working structure in the city.